lhypds/vscode-window-color-rotator/README.md

 Customize Colors
 ----------------

-You can use colors configuration (`colors.json`) to customize the colors.
+You can edit colors configuration file (`colors.json`) to customize the colors.
 Use command:
 `Window Color Rotator: Customize Colors` to open the color configuration file.